Neetre/MNIST/README.md

 ### GUI

 The GUI allows for an interactive experience to test the neural network.
-Follow the on-screen instructions to draw digits and see the model's predictions in real-time.
+Follow the on-screen instructions and see the model's predictions in real-time.

 ### CLI